 Arrival Instructions / What to Bring:

 - Guests will be picked up in front of their accommodation.
-For private tours expect to be picked up between 8:40 and 10:25.
 For Shared tours expect to be picked up between 8:30 and 10:15.

 - Please call the service provider about a precise pick-up time before you leave for your holiday